 The Counseling Center offers groups each year.
 These have included Healthy Eating and Lifestyles, a group for social anxiety, and groups focusing on interpersonal issues.
 For more information about a specific group, call 202-319-5765 or see the "Group Therapy" page under the "Services" tab.

 Is there a limit to the number of counseling sessions I can attend?

-Full time undergraduate and graduate students may receive up to 45 sessions of once-per-week individual counseling sessions.
-Students in need of longer-term, more intensive, or specialized treatment will be referred to a psychologist, social worker, or agency in the community.
+Full time undergraduate and graduate students may receive up to 10 consecutive weeks of weekly therapy sessions after intake, followed by sessions every two weeks, up to a lifetime limit of 45 sessions.
+Students in need of longer-term, more intensive, or specialized treatment will be referred to an outside therapist or agency in the community.
 There is no limit for group counseling.

 Are counseling sessions recorded?